 I meet with at least one or two customers a week in regard to Product Data Management.
-Each customer has unique goals or challenges important to them, but some of the recurring topics I hear on a weekly basis include:
+Each customer has unique goals or challenges important to them, but some of these recurring topics I hear on a weekly basis.

 - Control - Engineering information is time consuming to manage (interrelationships, large data sets, etc.)